benswift/benswift.github.io/_posts/2022-12-07-a-school-of-cybernetics-strategy-meeting-with-chatgpt.md

 Well, wow.
 This required no re-prompting or editing on my part.

 I should say that I share all of the skepticism (and fears!) of folks who are pointing out that these language models don't actually understand things.
-Upon close reading, I don't think the above responses capture the full breadth of things we're trying to do here in the School of Cybernetics.
+In some cases this means the output of these models is benign but incorrect, and it's easy to think of situations where real harm could be caused.

-In some cases this means the output of these models is benign but incorrect, and it's easy to think of situations where real harms could be caused.
+Upon close reading, I don't think the above responses capture the full breadth of what we're trying to do here in the School of Cybernetics.
 But I'd be lying if I wasn't impressed.

 As I [tweeted earlier this
 morning](https://twitter.com/benswift/status/1600265214338867200):